 As described above, the Company is maintaining its long-term high single-digit EPS growth target, adjusting its net revenue target to mid single-digit growth, and targeting profit before tax in place of operating income to account for increased equity income growth from its new partnership model.
 Going forward, the Company will have a profit before tax target of 6% to 8%.

 "While investments made in recent months are yielding early signs of progress, we recognize that our five strategic priorities and the initiatives announced today will take time to produce results," Kent added.
 "We remain confident in the vibrancy of the nonalcoholic ready-todrink beverage industry and are determined to make the necessary changes to sustainably meet or exceed our long-term growth targets.
 At the same time, we are cautious in our near-term outlook given challenging macroeconomic conditions.
 In this context, our 2020 Vision will remain focused on delivering value growth ahead of the industry for our system."

 Supplemental materials that support the prepared remarks for the Company’s conference call with investors and analysts today, Oct.
 21, 2014 at 9:30 a.m.
-EDT, will be available for download on the Company’s website, http://www.coca-colacompany.com in the "Investors" section.
+EDT, will be available for download on the Company’s website, https://investors.coca-colacompany.com.